Maybe you saw it coming. Maybe the idea never even crossed your mind. Either way, your child has just been diagnosed. So where do you start?

 Don’t start reading pamphlets.
 Don’t start calling therapists.
-For the love of God, DON’T JUMP ON-LINE.
+For the love of God, DON’T GOOGLE.

 Go home and take a moment to remember everything you knew about your baby the day before.
 This is going to help you hold on to the most important fact you’ll need to keep in mind as you and your child adjust to this new reality:

 YOUR CHILD HAS NOT CHANGED.

 He or she is the exact same person.
 All the things you fell in love with about your child are exactly the same.
 Your child has not changed.
 It’s your expectations that have.

 It’s okay to admit that.
 It’s okay to be scared.
 We all come up with plans for our kids the moment they arrive; school, sports, clubs, college, careers, marriage, grand kids.
 Being autistic doesn’t automatically rule these things out.
 Some may still go on to have all those things.
 Some may not.

 Either way, it’s not about what we want for their lives.
 It’s about what they want.
 What makes them feel happy and fulfilled.
 Their idea of contentment may be very different than ours.

 The diagnosis doesn’t destroy a child’s potential.
 If anything it enables access to the therapies and services a child needs to reach that potential.
 Once you realize this, then comes your first decision: